siennathesane/pleiades/docs/rfcs/GUIDE.md

       think are uncommon but are still possible and thus need to be handled?
 How are these edge cases handled?
 Provide examples.

-    - What are the effect of possible mistakes by other CockroachDB team members trying to use the feature in their own code?
+    - What are the effect of possible mistakes by other Pleiades team members trying to use the feature in their own code?
 How does the change impact how they will troubleshoot things?